-Comey turmoil continues to cloud Trump White House
+Comey turmoil puts Trump's isolation on view

 - The turmoil surrounding Comey's dismissal has frustrated the President

-Washington (CNN)Two days after his abrupt dismissal of FBI Director James Comey, President Donald Trump only deepened the questions swirling around the episode on Thursday, leaving his aides scrambling to explain contradictory rationales and his allies wondering whether his governing agenda had veered drastically off course.
+Washington (CNN)Days after his abrupt dismissal of FBI Director James Comey, President Donald Trump's attempts to triage the fallout only plunged the episode further into confusion.

+Conflicting accounts of how and why the firing happened ricocheted across Washington Thursday, each seeming to push the decision closer to Comey's oversight of an investigation into Russian election meddling.

+Trump himself linked the decision to the Russia probe in an interview.
+His spokeswoman suggested Comey's dismissal could hasten the inquiry.

 The turmoil surrounding Comey's dismissal has frustrated the President and his senior-most aides, according to people familiar with the situation.
 All have expressed anger that the decision to fire Comey wasn't properly executed and created a sharp backlash.
-The topic has all but consumed the West Wing, where Trump remained holed up on Thursday.
+The topic has all but consumed the West Wing, where Trump remains holed up Friday, his seventh straight day without a public event.

-Attempts to move on from the firing were minimal.
-Trump's own official schedule remained empty.
+Attempts to move on from the firing have been minimal.
+Trump's own official schedule remains empty, leaving some of his allies wondering whether his governing agenda has veered drastically off course.
 Even the normal parade of photo-ops has been scrapped; instead, Trump signed two executive orders behind closed doors Thursday, avoiding any more questions about his decision to remove Comey from his post.

+It all led to the impression of a commander in chief operating in chaotic isolation while leaving even his closest allies to pick up the pieces.
+Trump seemed to confirm the situation himself on Twitter Friday morning.

+"As a very active President with lots of things happening, it is not possible for my surrogates to stand at podium with perfect accuracy!" he declared.
+"Maybe the best thing to do would be to cancel all future "press briefings" and hand out written responses for the sake of accuracy???"

 'I was going to fire Comey'

+On Friday morning, Trump fired off a thinly veiled threat to Comey: "James Comey better hope that there are no 'tapes' of our conversations before he starts leaking to the press."

+The tweet marks an extraordinary development in the ongoing feud between Trump and the agencies investigating alleged ties between his campaign and Russia.

-There are few signs that the crisis is close to lifting.
-Instead, Trump himself threw two days of official White House accounts into dispute by insisting he'd long planned to fire Comey, even before his Justice Department provided him a reason.
+Trump also threw two days of official White House accounts into dispute by insisting he'd long planned to fire Comey, even before his Justice Department provided him a reason, and suggesting he was thinking about the FBI's Russia investigation when he made the decision.

+"When I decided to just do it, I said to myself, I said 'you know, this Russia thing with Trump and Russia is a made-up story, it's an excuse by the Democrats for having lost an election that they should have won,' " Trump told NBC News.

 That flew in the face of what his top deputies -- including Vice President Mike Pence -- had said publicly about the incident in the 24 hours after the dismissal.
 Pence said seven times on Capitol Hill Wednesday that Trump acted only after receiving the recommendation to fire Comey from Deputy Attorney General Rod Rosenstein.